 The salary of the State Superintendent of Free Schools is established by State Board of Education.
 By ratification of an amendment to the Constitution of West Virginia in the General Election on November 4, 1958, the office of State Superintendent of Free Schools was changed from an elective position to appointment by the West Virginia Board of Education.
 The West Virginia Board of Education shall, in the manner prescribed by law, select the State Superintendent of Free Schools who shall serve at its will and pleasure.
 He shall be the chief school officer by the State and shall have such powers and shall perform such duties as prescribed by law.
-The State Superintendent of Free Schools shall be a member of the Board of Public Works as prescribed by law.
-The State Superintendent of Free Schools shall be a member of the Board of Public Works as prescribed by Subsection B, Section 51, Article 6 of the Constitution.
+The State Superintendent of Free Schools shall be a member of the Board of Public Works as prescribed by Subsection B, Section 51, Article 6 of the

+Constitution.
 In accordance with the newly adopted constitutional amendment, the West Virginia Board of Education appointed the State Superintendent of Free Schools on December 10, 1958.